-ILLUSTRATIVE EXAMPLES BASIS FOR CONCLUSIONS
+ILLUSTRATIVE EXAMPLES COMPILATION DETAILS BASIS FOR CONCLUSIONS

-Australian Accounting Standard AASB 1058 Income of Not-for-Profit Entities is set out in paragraphs 1 - 42 and Appendices A - D. All the paragraphs have equal authority.
+Australian Accounting Standard AASB 1058 Income of Not-for-Profit Entities (as amended) is set out in paragraphs 1-41 and Appendices A - E. All the paragraphs have equal authority.
 Paragraphs in bold type state the main principles.
 Terms defined in Appendix A are in italics the first time they appear in the Standard.
 AASB 1058 is to be read in the context of other Australian Accounting Standards, including AASB 1048 Interpretation of Standards, which identifies the Australian Accounting Interpretations, and AASB 1057 Application of Australian Accounting Standards.
 In the absence of explicit guidance, AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors provides a basis for selecting and applying accounting policies.